google/WebFundamentals/src/content/en/updates/2016/10/pointer-events.md

 ## Default actions

-Touch-enabled browsers often make special allowances for certain types of input, overriding certain gestures to make the page scroll, zoom, or refresh.
-With touch events, this happens more or less transparently, with browser actions happening after the touch events, unless cancelled.
-This leads to some potentially confusing behaviour for the end user, with both browser- and developer-defined actions taking place sequentially, based off of a single input.
+In touch-enabled browsers, certain gestures are used to make the page scroll, zoom, or refresh.
+In the case of touch events, you will still receive events while these default actions are taking place – for instance, `touchmove` will still be fired while the user is scrolling.

 With pointer events, whenever a default action like scroll or zoom is triggered, you’ll get a `pointercancel` event, to let you know that the browser has taken